Accommodation and the common table

 Accommodation for single students

-Single students who choose to live in are allocated an attractive, comfortable en-suite study-bedroom in recently refurbished accommodation on the Main Quad.
+Single students who choose to live in are allocated an attractive, comfortable en-suite study-bedroom on the Main Quad.
 These rooms have unlimited broadband internet access.
 There is a small pantry on each accommodation corridor.

 Accommodation for married students